 With Linux Tibbo Project System (LTPS) devices, we went "all in" on supporting Node.js.
 We use Node.js...

-Here is what we did to improve Node.js support and ease of use on LTPS and make the LTPS + Node.js combination the perfect platform for your IoT projects:
+Also, Linux is widely used for creating a robot operation system, while LTPP3 makes Linux programming easer.
+Here is what we did to improve Node.js support and ease the use on LTPS and make the LTPS + Node.js combination a perfect application platform for your IoT projects and automation solutions.

 We have developed a complete set of open-source Node.js modules facilitating the access to and the use of the board's resources and Tibbit blocks.
 Serial ports, environmental sensors, AD and DA converters, and even PIC and FPGA Tibbits are supported, and it only takes a few lines of code to utilize them in your project.
 For more details see our NPM and GithHub repositories.